Understanding Hidden Inflammation: What You Need to Know

 Supportive approaches may include:

-Emerging research is also exploring peptides such as KPV, which has been shown to help calm inflammatory cytokines, stabilize mast cells, and support the gut lining.
+Emerging research is also exploring peptides such as KPV.
+This peptide has been shown to help calm inflammatory cytokines, stabilize mast cells, and support the gut lining.
 This is something I am personally exploring and continuing to learn more about.
-This is shared for educational purposes only.
+This information is shared for educational purposes only.

 Calming the nervous system and supporting the gut can often shift the inflammatory environment more effectively than chasing lab numbers alone.

-If you would like support in understanding your symptoms and exploring supportive strategies, I offer one-on-one coaching sessions where we can map out your patterns and work within the scope of health coaching to support your nervous system, histamine balance, and overall wellness.
+If you would like support in understanding your symptoms and exploring supportive strategies, I offer one-on-one coaching sessions.
+Together, we can map out your patterns and work within the scope of health coaching to support your nervous system, histamine balance, and overall wellness.

 I share this information from a health coaching perspective.
 I am not a doctor or medical provider, and this content is educational only.
 It is not medical advice or a substitute for care from a licensed healthcare professional.
 Please make decisions that feel right for your body, and consult your medical team when needed.